heyinterspace/samir.xyz/README.md

 - Avoid error suppression in favor of proper error handling
 - Log errors appropriately for debugging

+### Code Quality Best Practices

+- **No shortcuts that compromise quality** - Never use bad coding practices to solve problems quickly.
+Quality must never be sacrificed for speed.

+- **No `!important` flags in CSS** - CSS should be structured with proper specificity hierarchies, not forced with `!important` flags which create maintenance problems.

+- **No inline styles** - All styling should be managed through Tailwind utility classes or component-specific stylesheets, never with inline style attributes.

+- **Consistent component architecture** - All components should follow the same patterns and architecture for maintainability.

+- **Proper separation of concerns** - Keep component logic, styling, and markup appropriately separated following industry best practices.

+- **10x engineer mindset** - Write clean, optimized, maintainable code that follows all industry best practices, enabling future developers to easily understand and extend the codebase.

+- **Global vs. component-specific styles** - Keep global styles (in globals.css) truly global, with component-specific styles contained within their respective component files.

+- **Accessibility standards** - Maintain proper accessibility practices throughout the codebase including proper semantic HTML, ARIA attributes, and keyboard navigation support.

 ## Artificial Intelligence Model Instructions

 ### Model Context